Thukyd/azure-search-openai-hackathon/README.md

 ....

+#### RAG Development Cycle

 ### Further Improvements

 - Implement the Text Recognition for "Fraktur" (old german font) by using Transkribus OCR <https://readcoop.eu/transkribus/docu/rest-api/upload/>.

+#### Generate Prompts

+- don't use GPT to create the prompt alone.
+Take this as a starting point but prompts are quite a new concept which the GPT was not trained on.
+It's worth to experiment with different prompts to find the best one for your use case.

+#### There is no golden prompt

+- You need to experiment for each use case.
+- You can use guidlenes to start but in the end it's best to build up experience.
+They argue it's kind of an art to find the best prompt for your use case.

 ###  Hot to put the chatbot into production